-The wind afterglow follow-up detection rate in radio band is significantly smaller compared to the other ejecta components for typical ejecta parameters and telescope sensitivities, thereby making it very challenging to be detected. \\
+We consider $\theta_{ej,dyn} \sim 0.1745$ and $\phi_{ej,dyn} \sim \pi$ for the anisotropic \emph{sub-relativistic} dynamical ejecta.
+A significant fraction $\eta_{wind}$ of the disk mass can also become unbound due to the spherically symmetric \emph{sub-relativistic} magnetic field/viscous flow/neutrino-driven winds and contribute to the afterglow emission.
+The wind afterglow follow-up detection rate in radio band is significantly smaller compared to the other ejecta components for typical ejecta parameters and telescope sensitivities, thereby making it very challenging to detect.

-\item {\it Cocoon:} \\ A mildly-relativistic anisotropic cocoon is generated by the interaction of the outgoing ultra-relativistic jet with the previously ejected material - dynamical ejecta and/or unbound disk mass due to magnetic field/viscous flow/neutrino-driven winds.
-The cocoon mass can be written as $M_{cocoon} = \eta_{dyn}M_{dyn} + \eta_{disk}M_{disk}$, where $\eta_{dyn/disk}$ is the contribution to the cocoon mass from the dynamical ejecta/disk wind component.
-The relative contributions from the dynamical ejecta and the wind components depends on the jet-launching time delay $t_{jet,d}$ from the merger event.
-The ratio $\eta_{disk}/\eta_{dyn} \propto t_{jet,d}$ as the sub-relativistic winds progressively drive more unbound material from the disk towards the existing ejecta material along the BH rotation axis.
-In the following, we consider the simple case of $\eta_{disk}/\eta_{dyn} \sim 0.1$.